nasa/cumulus/packages/common/docs/API.md

 <a name="module_string"></a>

 ## string
-Utility functions for working with strings
+A collection of utilities for working with URLs

 **Example**
 ```js